trust-mfn-berlin/animals-as-objects/vault/material.infusoria.md

 <figcaption>

-_This video introduces infusoria through the massive collection of Ehrenberg’s fascinating illustrations held in the Museum für Naturkunde Berlin.
-It is part of the interesting series called “Journey to the microcosmos” available online for free here: https://www.youtube.com/c/microcosmos_
+_This video is part of a series on the microcosmos and introduces infusoria through the fascinating Ehrenberg Collection held at the Museum für Naturkunde Berlin.
+(Source: Journey to the Microcosmos/YouTube)_

 </figcaption>